 Strike First: Preemptive Solutions to Mold Problems

-Starting from the outside of your house, you should use a water-resistant membrane such as CertainTeed’s CertaWrap to keep the whole house dry.
+- Start from the outside of your house.
+Use a water-resistant membrane such as CertainTeed’s CertaWrap to keep the whole house dry.

-Follow that with a mold-resistant drywall such as CertainTeed’s AirRenew M2Tech Drywall.
+- Follow that with a mold-resistant drywall such as M2Tech Mold and Moisture Resistant Drywall or AirRenew with M2Tech.
 This is especially important in areas with high moisture contents such as kitchens, baths and laundry rooms.
 AirRenew drywall also helps clean the air by absorbing formaldehyde.

-And don’t forget the walls behind decorative features like tile backsplashes or shower surrounds.
+- Don’t forget the walls behind decorative features like tile backsplashes or shower surrounds.
 While tile might seem to be waterproof, it is not.
 CertainTeed’s Diamondback Tile Backer protects tile installations and the walls behind from moisture intrusion.
-It is perfect for areas of high humidity and increased moisture such as bathrooms and kitchens.